w3f/polkadot-wiki/docs/general/ledger.md

 Check
 [this support article](https://support.polkadot.network/support/solutions/articles/65000175822-how-to-use-polkadot-and-stake-with-ledger-live)
-to learn how to use Polkadot with ledger live.
+to learn how to use {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} with ledger live.

 :::info

 Ledger Live will only show the main account with BIP44 path 44'/354'/0'/0'/0'.
-This means that if you create a [derived account using Polkadot JS](#using-on-polkadot-js-apps) with a derivation path 44'/354'/0'/0'/1', it will not be displayed on the Ledger Live App.
-Consequently, it is not possible to transact with derived accounts using the Ledger Live App, but it is possible to do so using Polkadot JS.
+This means that if you import a [derived account using Polkadot-JS](#using-on-polkadot-js-apps) with a derivation path 44'/354'/0'/0'/1', it will not be displayed on the Ledger Live App.
+Consequently, it is not possible to transact with derived accounts using the Ledger Live App, but it is possible to do so using Polkadot-JS.
 For more information about derived accounts and derivation paths, check [the accounts page](../learn/learn-accounts.md).

 :::